 What is the HBSA ?

-Now, in its 44th year, the Historical Breechloading Smallarms Association (HBSA) was founded in 1973 to encourage the preservation of breechloading firearms and to foster study of all aspects from the aesthetics of the sporting gunmaker and engraver’s art to the functional equipment of the soldier or target shooter.
+The Historical Breechloading Smallarms Association (HBSA) was founded in 1973 to encourage the preservation of breechloading firearms and to foster study of all aspects from the aesthetics of the sporting gunmaker and engraver’s art to the functional equipment of the soldier or target shooter.

 With increasing legislative pressure perversely focused on those legitimately in possession of firearms, the necessity to have an effective voice representing the interests of the shooter / collector became ever more imperative.